defenseunicorns/uds-cli/docs/runner.md

 ### Variables

-Variables can be defined in 3 ways:
+Variables can be defined in several ways:

 1. At the top of the `tasks.yaml`